gokunymbus/GatorSweeper/README.md

 # GatorSweeper
 ![alt text](https://gatorsweeper.gokunymbus.com/gator-social-banner.png)

-This is a passion project i have recently taken on, i built everything i could from scratch and designed the game and themes for it myself.
-It was honeslty a fun experience and i hope i continue improving and working on it over time.
+This is a passion project i have recently taken on, i built everything i could from scratch and designed the game and themes myself.
+It was honestly a fun experience and i hope to continue improving and working on it over time.

 ## Requirements
 - node v14.17.X